PassiveLemon/tmodloader1.4-docker/README.md

 #### This will download the required server files automaticallly. </br>

 I do not know how you want your server to run so you need to make sure that it is set up how you want it.
-This includes your serverconfig.txt, modpack, worlds, and portforwarding. </br>
+This includes your serverconfig.txt, modpack, worlds, and port forwarding. </br>
 </br>

 ## Setting up main server files </br>